wmde/wikidata-mismatch-finder/docs/UserGuide.md

 You can consult this [mismatch file](exampleMismatchFile.csv) for a valid example.

+_**Note**: If possible, please do not include mismatches in your import file that have already been uploaded and reviewed before to avoid double-work by reviewers.

 ### Uploading an import file

 To upload an import file, users may send a request to our `POST /api/imports` api endpoint.